 Eurogame is a term often heard in board games terminology.
 It is also often used incorrectly or people don’t even know what it means and use it because someone else speaks that way and it sounds cool.
 We’re going to have a look at what is a eurogame, what characteristics are typical for a eurogame, and look at some examples.

 Eurogames are also often called German-style board game, because, you guessed it, they originate from Germany.
 Legend implies that after the second world war, which in Germany was a time of rebuilding the country and economic development, the board games also took on a more peaceful note.

-Agriculture, building and trading was more welcomed over fighting and destroying.
-It is the exact opposite of an American type board game (another vaguely used term), which focus on conflict, elimination, and (one) winner-takes-all play style.
+Agriculture, building, and trading was more welcomed over fighting and destroying.
+It is the exact opposite of an American type board game (another vaguely used term), which focuses on conflict, elimination, and (one) winner-takes-all play style.

-Genre began picking up the pace in the 60s, 70s and 80s, but it was in 1995, when it really took off: 1995 marks the publishement of Settlers of Catan.
-Even though it wasn’t the first eurogame in Germany or the first that made it out abroad, it was the first that became a mainstream hit, scored some big sales number and gained popularity among players all over the world.
+The genre began picking up the pace in the 60s, 70s, and 80s, but it was in 1995 when it really took off: 1995 marks the publishment of Settlers of Catan.
+Even though it wasn’t the first eurogame in Germany or the first that made it out abroad, it was the first that became a mainstream hit, scored some big sales number, and gained popularity among players all over the world.

 Definition of the Term

 One thing the eurogame is not: it’s not a geographical term.
 It was in the beginning, but in our era of globalization, such things do not exist anymore.

 It’s not easy to define the term exactly, because eurogames often have very different game mechanics and themes from one to another.
 Even the “official” Wikipedia definition admits, that it’s an “imprecise label”.

 But eurogames do have a lot of common characteristics, and I believe it is by these characteristics, that they are best described.

 1. Designer games